Chart of the week: trade show bookings way behind 2019

 These could be eased by implementing stringent safety measures that demand proof of vaccinations and mask use for attendance.

-What does it mean for event organisers?
+What does it mean for event organizers?

 Organisers are looking to reshape their strategies to prepare for all outcomes as uncertainty over lockdown restrictions continues.